MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/capacitypolicy.md

 |ClusterMaximumConcurrentOperations |long    |A maximal value for the number of concurrent ingestion operations in a cluster                                          |
 |CoreUtilizationCoefficient         |double  |A coefficient for the percentage of cores to use when calculating the ingestion capacity.
 The calculation's result will always be normalized by `ClusterMaximumConcurrentOperations`                          |

-The cluster's total ingestion capacity (as shown by [.show capacity](../management/diagnostics.md#show-capacity)) is calculated by:
+The cluster's total ingestion capacity, as shown by [.show capacity](../management/diagnostics.md#show-capacity), is calculated by:

 Minimum(`ClusterMaximumConcurrentOperations`, `Number of nodes in cluster` * Maximum(1, `Core count per node` * `CoreUtilizationCoefficient`))